cognitedata/cognite-sdk-js/guides/derived_SDKs.md

 # Creating an SDK not derived from stable
 If you want to make an SDK derived from a beta or alpha, replace the dependency on `@cognite/sdk` with the correct package, and yarn workspace will find it.
 All imports must be changed to the new package.
-In theory all SDK versions are quite similar, except for aditions and small changes, so find & replace on imports should mostly work.
+In theory all SDK versions are quite similar, except for additions and small changes, so find & replace on imports should mostly work.
 ```ts
 import { CogniteClient as CogniteClientStable } from '@cognite/sdk-beta';
 ```